 Low-pass filter has the resistor near the source while high-pass filter has the capacitor.
 In high-pass filters, a small resistor might be included between the source and the capacitor to prevent overloading the capacitor.

 The difference between inverting and non-inverting filters is the input terminal the input source is connected to.
 If Vin is connected to the inverting terminal, it’s an inverting filter.

 In many cases, the feedback should always be negative for filters and amplifiers alike.
 Positive feedback will result in hysteresis circuits (Schmitt triggers).

 Second order filters offer more drastic attenuation (steep roll-off).
 The simplest kinds are based on Sallen-Key topology

 Second order filters are designed around a non-inverting amplifier with equal resistor and capacitor values.
 The specific values are determined by the cut-off frequency desired by the designer.
 As with first-order filters, low-pass filters have a resistor near the source and high-pass filters have a capacitor.

 Second order universal active filter (Conglomerate filters)

-The all the filters above are “section”, meaning, they standalone and are not dependent on any other filters.
-The opposite of section filters are “conglomerate” filters.
+The all the filters above are “section”, meaning, they stand alone and are not dependent on any other filters.
+The opposite of section filters is “conglomerate” filters.
 Every component of the conglomerate filter must be in order for the entire filter to work correctly.
 They offer reduced circuitry at the cost of reliability due to high dependency on other components of the system.